declare-lab/contextual-utterance-level-multimodal-sentiment-analysis/README.md

 Note: Keeping the unimodal flag as True (default False) shall train all unimodal lstms first (level 1 of the network mentioned in the paper)

+### Citation

+If using this code, please cite our work using :
+'''
+@inproceedings{soujanyaacl17,
+  title={Context-dependent sentiment analysis in user-generated videos}, author={Poria, Soujanya  and Cambria, Erik and Hazarika, Devamanyu and Mazumder, Navonil and Zadeh, Amir and Morency, Louis-Philippe}, booktitle={Association for Computational Linguistics}, year={2017}
+}
+'''

 ### Developers